standardebooks/manual/10-art-and-images.rst

 The paintings we use are all in the U.S. public domain (US-PD).
 Your task is to locate a painting suitable for the kind of book you’re producing, and then demonstrate that the painting is indeed in the U.S. public domain.

 U.S. copyright law is complicated.
-Because of this, **we require that you provide a link to a page scan of a 1924-or-older book that reproduces the painting you selected.** *This is a hard requirement* to demonstrate that the painting you selected is in fact in the U.S. public domain.
+Because of this, **we require that you provide a link to a page scan of a PD_YEAR-or-older book that reproduces the painting you selected.** *This is a hard requirement* to demonstrate that the painting you selected is in fact in the U.S. public domain.
 Just because a painting is very old, or Wikipedia says it’s PD, or it’s PD in a country besides the U.S., doesn’t necessarily mean it actually *is* PD in the U.S.

 Clearance procedure
 ~~~~~~~~~~~~~~~~~~~

-To actually demonstrate that a painting is PD, you must locate a reproduction of that painting in a 1924-or-older book.
+To actually demonstrate that a painting is PD, you must locate a reproduction of that painting in a PD_YEAR-or-older book.

 This can be quite difficult.
 Many people find this to be the most time-consuming part of the ebook production process.